 Terminal 3 is home to Giraffe, a restaurant that takes its guests on a culinary adventure around the globe.
 With a laid back vibe and 24 hour opening times, Giraffe is ideal for the hungry traveler looking for something hearty and quick.
 A range of dishes from across the world means you can choose from smoky chipotle half chicken, Vietnamese

 Perfect for business travelers in a group who fancy a quick bite to eat, Giraffe has enough in its locker to satisfy the tastes of any crowd.
-Generous portions means you’re well fed and comfortable for any connecting flight.
+Generous portions mean you’re well fed and comfortable for any connecting flight.
 As any seasoned traveler can tell you, traveling on a full stomach can make all the difference between a cramped and uncomfortable nightmare and a dreamy experience among the clouds.

 Also located in Terminal 3 is